buildingSMART/IFC4.3.x-development/docs/properties/p/Perimeter.md

 Perimeter
 =========

-Perimeter of the profile for calculating the surface area.
-For example measured in mm.
+Perimeter measured along the outer boundaries of the plate.
+Only given, if the plate is prismatic (constant thickness).